druxstr/ethique.xyz/content/page/faq.en.md

 ## Ruwen Ogien's Minimal Ethics
 <details id="defmorale">
-  <summary> How does Minimal Ethics defines Ethics in genreal&nbsp;?</summary>
+  <summary> How does Minimal Ethics defines ethics in general&nbsp;?</summary>

   Ethics is about how indivual freedoms can coexist, and what a fair social cooperation can look like.
-It has to do with relationships between persons which are neither ruled by force nor by threat.
+It has to do with relationships between persons which are ruled neither by force nor threat.

   Answering "deep" or "existential" questions isn't a part of ethics.
 Ethics's mission isn't to shape every aspect of our life by telling us what to do.